syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Scrolling.md

 ![](scrolling_images/scrolling_img2.png)

-## Set Width and Height in percentage
+## Set width and height in percentage

-To specify the `width` and `height` property of  `e-scroll-settings` in percentage, by set the percentage value as string.
+To specify the `width` and `height` property of  the `e-scroll-settings` in percentage, by setting the percentage value as string.

 The following code example describes the above behavior.